PROFESSIONAL CULINARY ARTS: New York

 RSVP FOR OUR NEXT OPEN HOUSE

-General rules of hygiene as well as comprehensive food handling and safety issues for a kitchen environment.
-You’ll also gain the valuable National Restaurant Association’s ServSafe® Food Protection Manager Certification.
+You’ll gain an understanding of the general rules of hygiene as well as comprehensive food handling and safety issues for a kitchen environment, earning the valuable National Restaurant Association’s ServSafe® Food Protection Manager Certification.

 Ingredient Identification and Classification:

 Use all your senses as you identify and classify a wide range of proteins, vegetables, starches, grains, herbs and spices.